 The focus of the Municipal Building Supervisor is on preventative, as well as reactionary, maintenance and repair at all city owned buildings including City Hall, Library, Carnegie Library, Public Safety Center, Community Center, Airport, and Harkenrider Center.
-The mission of the position is to reduce long term costs caused by deferred maintenance, as well as save costs by performing more maintenance and repair work in-house.
+The mission of the position is to reduce long term costs caused by deferred maintenance, as well as save costs by performing routine maintenance and repairs in-house.